ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_running-scripts.md

 | `Ctrl+b x`     | Close the current window              |

 Finally, windows can be split into **panes**.
 This divides a window into different areas, which can all run different processes.
-The syntax is similar to the above.
-Enter command mode with `Ctrl+b`, then enter:
+To try this, run:

 ```
 :split-window -v
 ```

 ...to split the window into two vertical panes.
-Use `-h` to split horizontally.
+Use `-h` instead of `-v` to split horizontally.
 The example below is a window with three panes, each of which is running a different process.
 As this example indicates, using `tmux` in concert with a program like `vim` can end up acting like a custom interactive development environment (IDE).

 ![A `tmux` window with three panes running multiple programs](../img/tmux_panes.png)